MR-JHAPS/Hired_job_portal/README.md

 ## Database Structure

-The project database includes the following 10 tables, which are interrelated through foreign keys:
+The project database includes the following 10 tables, which are interrelated through foreign keys and multiples views and Store Procedure:

 - `employee`
 - `company`